ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 <img src="https://i.imgur.com/dygqJ9T.png">

-Let's first start with creating the params object.
-Since DynamoDB doesn't take on the responsibility of managing primary keys we will need to make sure every entry is unique.
+Let's first start with creating the **params** object.
+Since DynamoDB doesn't take on the responsibility for creating unique values for the primary keys we will need to make sure every entry is unique.

 The data structure is very similar to what was returned via **scan** and **getItem** and this will be the same pattern needed to create an item.